FlorianWilhelm/pytanis/README.md

 - **HelpDesk**: Login to the [LiveChat Developer Console] then go to <kbd>Tools</kbd> » <kbd>Personal Access Tokens</kbd>.
   Choose <kbd>Create new token +</kbd>, enter a the name `Pytanis`, select all scopes and confirm.
 In the following screen copy the `Account ID`, `Entity ID` and `Token` and paste them into `config.toml`.
   In case there is any trouble with livechat, contact a helpdesk admin.
+Also note that the `Account ID` from your token is the `Agent ID` needed when you create a ticket.
+The `Team ID` you get from [HelpDesk] then <kbd>Agents</kbd> »
+  <kbd>Name of your argent</kbd> and the final part of the URL shown now.

+  **When setting up your agent the first time**, you also need to go to [LiveChat] then log in with your Helpdesk team credentials and click <kbd>Request</kbd> to get an invitation.
+  An admin of [LiveChat] needs to confirm this and add you as role `admin`.
+Then, check [HelpDesk] to receive the invitation and accept.

 ## Development